sbowman/migrations/README.md

 ## Migration Flags (1.3)

 In version 1.3, migrations includes support for custom flags in the SQL scripts.
-There is only one flag at present (`/notx`), but additonal flags could be added in the future.
+There is only one flag at present (`/async`), but additonal flags could be added in the future.

 To tweak how the migration is processed, include the flag at the end of the up or down line/comment in the migration.
 For example:

-    # --- !Up /notx /async
+    # --- !Up /async

-Make sure to put a space between the direction value, e.g. `Up`, and each flag, in this case, `/notx` and `/async`.
+Make sure to put a space between the direction value, e.g. `Up`, and each flag, in this case, `/async`.

-### Flag /notx

-The `/notx` flag indicates to the migration processing functions that this migration should **not** be run in a transaction.

-This is helpful in some situations, but use it with care and keep the `/notx` migrations small.
-If the migration only partially completes, you may need to manually clean up the database before migrations can continue.

 ### Flag /async

-The `/async` flag runs the migration's SQL commands in a separate process, asynchronously, using a different database connection and transaction than the main `migrations` connection.
-This allows long-running background tasks to run outside of the transactional flow of migrations and not block.
-For example, `/async` is useful in PostgreSQL migrations if you need to run `CREATE INDEX CONCURRENTLY`.

-The `/async` command requires the `/notx` flag.
-It is ignored if `/notx` is not present.

-However, this flag also means that **migrations will be marked as successful in the `schema_migrations` table even if one or more of their SQL commands fail**.
-If your database cannot function with an `/async` migration passing this "false positive," you may need to reconsider using `/async`.

-Note:  with `/async` enabled, each SQL command (i.e. statement separated by semicolons) runs in its own separate goroutine, with no guaranteed order.
-If this is not desirable, break up your commands into separate, ordered migrations, and run each with `/async`.

-The migrations will wait until all the SQL commands in an asynchronous migration have completed before moving to the next migration file.
-In other words, multiple async migration files are guaranteed to run in order as a whole, but individual commands within each migration file will be run in a non-determinstic order.

-To watch for asynchronous failures in the logs, filter for `SQL command "..." failed asynchronously`, followed by the error message.
+The `/async` flag will run the migration in a separate thread.
+This can be useful for running migrations that can optionally fail, or long-running migrations that can run in the background for a while after your application starts.

+Use this flag with caution.
+The migration will be marked as completed (recorded in the `schema_migrations` table in the database) immediately after it is handed off to the background process.
+If it fails, it will return an error on a results channel (which your application may listen for), but it will still appear to be successfully completed (because it's in the `schema_migrations` table).
+This is designed this way on purpose, to be the least invasive approach to asynchronous migrations.
+But that means if something goes wrong in an asynchronous migration, it's your responsibility to manually resolve the problem.

+With the `/async` function there is a new `MigrateAsync` function you can use to better control the migrations.
+See the example above for a sample of how to use it.